Bayesian Multi-line Intensity Mapping: Comparison with Other LIM analysis Methods

 Several analyses have investigated the detectability of cross-correlation between different lines, either within the same LIM dataset or with different experiments that probe lines within the same cosmic volume \citep{2010JCAP...11..016V,2011JCAP...08..010V,2012ApJ...745...49G,2016ApJ...833..153S,2023arXiv231208471R}.
-Multiple line-line cross spectra can also be used to reconstruct the auto-spectra of the target line \citep{2019ApJ...874..133B,2021JCAP...05..068S,2023arXiv230800749M}.
+Multiple line--line cross-spectra can also be used to reconstruct the auto-spectra of the target line \citep{2019ApJ...874..133B,2021JCAP...05..068S,2023arXiv230800749M}.
 These analyses consider cross-correlation on the 3D power spectrum $P(k)$, requiring the projection of LIM data into comoving space and assuming the projected line signal at a fixed redshift.
-In contrast, our method does not involve projection before computing the cross power spectrum, allowing us to model the redshift evolution of the line signal instead of assuming the emissions are from a single redshift.
+In contrast, our method does not involve projection before computing the cross-power spectrum, allowing us to model the redshift evolution of the line signal instead of assuming the emissions are from a single redshift.

+The 3D power spectrum provides a simpler basis for extracting information from the LOS modes, which are useful for breaking the bias and intensity degeneracy from the RSD effect.
+The LOS correlations of the underlying density fluctuations are ignored in this work, due to the assumption of a top-hat window function and the Limber approximation.
+Without these simplifications, our formalism could also extract the LOS correlation.
+However, modeling LOS modes in the angular correlation space requires a double-Bessel-function integration (Equation~\ref{E:Cl_line_bessel}), whereas in the 3D power spectrum space, the signal is simply a Fourier transform of the field.
+Therefore, our frequency angular correlation and the 3D power spectrum are suitable for different analysis purposes and will be complementary to each other in practice.